-Pupils experiencing SEND may be withdrawn from class activities for short periods of time to pursue individual or small group-specific learning programmes, such as SIDNEY (Screening and Intervention for Dyslexia, Notably in the Early Years) with an LSA or SENCo.
+Pupils experiencing SEND may be withdrawn from class activities for short periods of time to pursue individual or small group-specific learning programmes, such as Precision Teaching, with an LSA or SENDCo.
 Other programmes are provided by outside agencies such as Speech and Language Therapy (SALT) or the Primary Behaviour Service.